Antigonish, Nova Scotia: Highway 104 Twinning

 In 2005, the provincial government approved the twinning of Highway 104 from Addington Forks Road easterly 15 km to Taylor's Road.
 In 2017, the provincial government announced that a further 38 km from Sutherlands River to Antigonish would be twinned, thus creating an uninterrupted four-lane highway network from Halifax to Antigonish.
-The project is expected to be completed by the early to mid 2020s, without the creation of tolls.
+The finished twinned highway was opened in July 2023.

 2004–07 retail building boom

 The Antigonish area experienced great deal of economic growth and retail development between 2004 and 2007 when the retail landscape of the town and county changed significantly.
 Much of the growth took place in the Post Road area, just outside town.
-Atlantic Superstore, Walmart, and Central (now Kent) constructed new stores while the former Atlantic SuperValue, also located in this area, was redeveloped as a Staples Business Depot.

 Other areas also saw growth.
-In June 2005, Shoppers Drug Mart opened a new store downtown while the NSLC opened a new store attached to the existing Sobeys store, located next to mall.

 A multi-unit retail annex was constructed at the local shopping mall in the spring of 2006.
-This complex houses a new Cleve's sporting goods store, and other businesses and services.
-The mall area also saw the construction of a Boston Pizza restaurant which opened in late 2006, and an A&W restaurant that opened in February 2007.
+This complex houses a new sporting goods store, and other businesses and services.
+The mall area also saw the construction of restaurants which opened in late 2006 and in February 2007.

 Education

 St. Francis Xavier University is located in Antigonish.
-St. Francis Xavier has 4,267 full-time students and 500 part-time students.
+Established in 1853, St. Francis Xavier has 4,267 full-time students and 500 part-time students.
 It was named as the best primarily undergraduate university in Canada by Maclean's magazine for five consecutive years (2002–2006).
 St. Francis Xavier is also well known for the X-Ring and the Coady International Institute.

 The elementary and secondary schools in Antigonish fall under the jurisdiction of the Strait Regional School Board.
 Antigonish is home to three public schools: Dr. John Hugh Gillis Regional High School, St. Andrew Junior School and the Antigonish Education Centre.